 Wesley Research Institute is developing a world leading multi-disciplinary research program for Coeliac Disease and Immune Health.

-About this research program
+About this research theme

-An estimated one in 70 Australians have Coeliac Disease which is caused when an intolerance to gluten in wheat, rye and barley products triggers an autoimmune response that attacks the small intestine.
+An estimated 1 in 70 Australians have Coeliac Disease which is caused when an intolerance to gluten in wheat, rye and barley products triggers an autoimmune response that attacks the small intestine.
 However, it is estimated that more than 80 per cent of all Australian coeliac sufferers remain undiagnosed.

 If left untreated, coeliac disease is associated with a three-fold increase in the risk of autoimmune diseases, osteoporosis, and malignancy, decreased quality of life, and a two to four-fold increase immortality.